aws/aws-sdk-net/README.md

 # AWS SDK for .NET - Preview for Resource APIs

 This is the preview release of AWS Resource APIs for .NET.
 This branch contains the source for the AWS SDK for .NET (branched from version 2.3.13.1) along with the new resource APIs.
-This release contains resource APIs for AWS Identity and Access Management (IAM); support for other services will be added in the near future.
 The preview is intended to provide early access to the new APIs and to get feedback from the community.
 For more information about the resource APIs, check the [developer guide][docs-guide] and the introductory [blog post][blog-post].

+Resource APIs for the following services are supported in the current release, support for other services will be added in the near future.
+* Amazon Simple Notification Service
+* Amazon Simple Queue Service
+* AWS CloudFormation
+* AWS Identity and Access Management

 **Important:** The resource APIs in the AWS SDK for .NET are currently provided as a preview.
 This means that these APIs may frequently change—including possible breaking changes—without advance notice.
 Until the resource APIs in the AWS SDK for .NET exit the preview stage, please be cautious about writing and distributing production-quality code that relies on these resource APIs.